AutoRabitOrg/knowledgebase/product-guides/arm/arm-administration/user-management/remove-or-suspend-a-user.md

 # Remove or Suspend a User

 If you have **user management** permissions, you can suspend or delete users.
-Suspended users can be reactivated; deleted users are permanently removed.
+Suspended users can be reactivated; while deleted users are permanently removed.

 1. Sign in using an **administrator** account.
 2. Navigate to **`Admin > Users`** tab.
 Locate and select the user you'd like to make changes to.